Kawai loves to learn new things and explore ways just to make life taste and feel a little better.

 Foreo is currently a very popular brand for such devices and has received fantastic reviews, so naturally, there is a steep price tag to it.
 If you are interested in getting it and have some limitations to your wallet, I would recommend that you go for the Foreo Luna Play or Luna Go.

-I am using the which is compact (ideal for travel), rechargeable using USB connection (with the way I use it, a full charge can last me about 1 month of daily use) and I think it does the job just as well as the other Foreo range (which to me is just basically bigger, with a few more fancy functions and therefore costs more).
+I am using the which is compact (ideal for travel), rechargeable using USB connection (with the way I use it, a full charge can last me about one month of daily use) and I think it does the job just as well as the other Foreo range (which to me is just basically bigger, with a few more fancy functions and therefore costs more).
 Foreo Luna Go

-There are 2 modes available during each cleansing routine for the Foreo Luna Go - the cleaning mode and the massage mode, which promises to help reduce skin aging.
+There are two modes available during each cleansing routine for the Foreo Luna Go—the cleaning mode and the massage mode, which promises to help reduce skin aging.
 The massage mode to me is a little gimmicky and I hardly use it, but its an added function if you think you need it.

 Toners are usually made up of a mixture of water, alcohol and botanic extracts, and the general difference between different types of toners is usually the alcohol content.
 Some toners may also additionally contain fragrances and coloring agents to make the toner more appealing.
 However, do note that if you have sensitive skin, you should avoid toners with alcohol.